Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 [^ka-26]: Bernard - op. cit. p.
 259 et seq.

 [^ka-27]: The following quotation illustrates Kant's distinction between purposiveness and purposes between an intrinsic and an extrinsic teleology.
 Bernard - op. cit. p.
 272.
 "We can see that external purposiveness can be regarded as an external natural purpose only under the condition that the existence of that being to which it is immediately or distantly advantageous is in itself a purpose of nature.
 Since that can never be completely determined by a mere contemplation of nature it follows that relative purposiveness, although it hypothetically gives indications of natural purposes yet justifies no absolute teleological judgment.
 Snow in cold countries protects the crops from the frost; it makes human intercourse easier by means of sleighs.
 (Here follows an enumeration of conditions that make existence in arctic countries possible).
 Here is a wonderful concurrence of many references of nature to one purpose...
 But then we do not see why generally men must live there at all...
 Therefore to say that vapour falls out of the atmosphere in the form of snow, that the sea has its currents which float down the wood which has grown in warmer lands, and that there are in it great sea monsters filled with oil, because (author's italics) the idea of advantage for certain poor creatures is fundamental for the cause which collects all these natural products would be a very venturesome and arbitrary judgment."
 It is interesting to note that despite this refutation Kant uses almost exactly the same argument in his Guarantee for Eternal Peace (see Friedrich op. cit. p.
-449 et. seq.)
+449 et seq.)

 [^ka-28]: Note similarity to Spengler's morphology.

 [^ka-29]: Bernard op. cit. p.
-361 et. seq.
+361 et seq.

 [^ka-30]: This does not say that history works against man's aspirations but simply that we can not derive our norms by claiming them as history's patterns.